-Perm anent Signs in Residential Districts: RR, SF -1, SF-2, SF-3, SF-4, RC and MF Permane ent Monument Signs Size Sign shall not exceed four (4) feet in height and thirty-two (32) sqft in area per side Quantity Two (2) signs per vehicular entrance to a subdivision or residential complex Placement Signs shall not be located within the vision clearance triangle Signs are permitted only at the vehicular entrance to a subdivision or residential complex Signs shall be placed at least fifteen (15) feet from the right-of-way Additional Standards Signs shall have a monument base that is equal to or lesser than one and one-quarter times (1 1⁄4 X) the height of the message, with a minimum of at least one (1) foot of base EVMS or EVMS components are not permitted Permane ent Wall Signs Size Sign shall not exceed one (1) sqft in area Quantity One (1) wall sign is permitted per lot Placement Sign must be placed on the primary structure Additional Standards No ILP is required No illumination is permitted EVMS or EVMS components are not permitted standards are met.
+Permanent Signs in Residential Districts: RR, SF -1, SF-2, SF-3, SF-4, TF and MF Permane Permanent Monument Signs Size Sign shall not exceed four (4) feet in height and thirty-two (32) sqft in area per side Quantity Two (2) signs per vehicular entrance to a subdivision or residential complex Placement Signs shall not be located within the vision clearance triangle Signs are permitted only at the vehicular entrance to a subdivision or residential complex Signs shall be placed at least fifteen (15) feet from the right-of-way Additional Standards Signs shall have a monument base that is equal to or lesser than one and one-quarter times (1 1⁄4 X) the height of the message, with a minimum of at least one (1) foot of base EVMS or EVMS components are not permitted Permanent Wall Signs Size Sign shall not exceed one (1) sqft in area Quantity One (1) wall sign is permitted per lot Placement Sign must be placed on the primary structure Additional Standards No ILP is required No illumination is permitted EVMS or EVMS components are not permitted standards are met.
 An ILP is required unless otherwise specified.
-Please reference Chapter 3 (I)(i. landscaping) for landscaping standards.

 b.
-Permanent Signs in Non-Residential Districts: I, R/OS, A-1 and A-2.
+Permanent Signs in the Institutional (I) Recreation/Open Space (R/OS) and Agriculture (A-1 and A-2) Districts.
 Only the following Permanent Signs shall be permitted, provided the respective development standards are met.
 An ILP is required unless otherwise specified.
-Please reference Chapter 3 (I)(i. landscaping) for landscaping standards.